-93120.9 Test Methods.
+§ 93120.9 Test Methods.

 - (a) Compliance Test Methods for HWPW, PB, and MDF.
-Compliance with the emission standards for HWPW, PB, and MDF in section 93120.2(a) and, if applicable, section 93120.3(c) or (d) shall be demonstrated by conducting product emissions tests, validated verified by third party certification as specified in section 93120.4 and conducted using either one of the following: - (A)(1) The primary method, defined as ASTM E 1333-96(2002) (large chamber test method). or (B) a test method correlated to ASTM E 1333-96. - (2) A secondary method, defined as specified in ASTM D 6007-02, with the additional conditions specified below: - (A) The secondary method shall be operated using the testing conditions and loading rates specified in ASTM D 6007-02, and the conditioning time used to establish equivalence in section 93120.9(a)(2)(B).
+Compliance with the emission standards for HWPW, PB, and MDF in section 93120.2(a) and, if applicable, section 93120.3(c) or (d) shall be demonstrated by conducting product emissions tests, verified by third party certification as specified in section 93120.4 and conducted using one of the following: - (1) The primary method, defined as ASTM E 1333-96(2002)10 (large chamber test method). - (2) A secondary method, defined as specified in ASTM D 6007-02(2008), with the additional conditions specified below: - (A) The secondary method shall be operated using the testing conditions and loading ratesflow to area ratios specified in ASTM D 6007-02(2008), and the conditioning time used to establish equivalence in section

+- 93120.9(a)(2)(B).
 In addition, when testing panels the secondary method shall be operated by testing nine specimens representing evenly distributed portions of an entire panel.
-The nine specimens shall be tested in groups of three specimens, resulting in three test results, which shall be averaged to represent one data point for the panel.

-- (B) Equivalence between the secondary method and the primary method must be established, at least once each year, by the third party certifier for each testing laboratory used by the third party certifier.
+The nine specimens shall be tested individually or in groups of three specimens, resulting in nine or three secondary method test results, respectively, which shall be averaged to represent one data point for the panel. - (B) Equivalence between the secondary method and the primary method must be established, at least once eachevery two years, by the third party certifier for each testing laboratory used by the third party certifier using a secondary method, following a successful equivalence determination for three consecutive years.
+The primary method used in the equivalence demonstration must have performed proficiently, as specified in section 93120.12, Appendix 3, in an interlaboratory comparison with other third party certifiers.
+For third party certifiers or their contract testing laboratories that operate multiple secondary methods of identical size at the same physical location and operated by the same operator. equivalence does not need to be established for each identical secondary method, but the testing laboratory must verify and document that identical secondary methods produce equivalent results, based on comparative testing.
 Minimum requirements for an equivalence demonstration shall include at least ten comparison sample sets, which compare the results of the primary and secondary methods.
-The following parameters must be met in the comparison: - For the primary method, each comparison sample shall consist of the result of simultaneously testing an appropriate number of panels (factoring in the loading rate) from the same batch of panels tested by the secondary method. - 2.
+The following parameters must be met in the comparison: - 1.
+For the primary method, each comparison sample shall consist of the result of simultaneously testing an appropriate number of panels (factoring in the loading rate) from the same batch of panels tested by the secondary method. - 2.
 For the secondary method, each comparison sample shall consist of testing nine specimens representing evenly distributed portions of an entire panel.
-The nine specimens shall be tested in groups of three specimens (factoring in the loading rate), resulting in three test results, which shall be averaged to represent one data point for the panel, and matched to their respective primary method comparison sample result. - 3.
-The ten comparison sample sets shall consist of testing a minimum of five sample sets in each of at least two of the following ranges of formaldehyde concentrations, as measured by the primary method:
+The nine specimens shall be tested individually or in groups of three specimens (factoring in the leading rateflow to area ratio), resulting in nine or three secondary method test results, respectively, which shall be averaged to represent one data point for the panel, and matched to their respective primary method comparison sample result. - 3.
+The ten comparison sample sets shall consist of testing a minimum of five sample sets in each one or both of at least two of the following two ranges of formaldehyde concentrations, as measured by the primary method, with the mean of the test material for the two ranges differing by at least 0.03 ppm.
+If a testing laboratory chooses to conduct equivalence testing in only one range, then the secondary method will be restricted to certification or verification testing in that range.: